-SCHEDULED MEETINGS ASSUMING FINANCIAL YEAR-END 31 DECEMBER FI B MAY AUG NC Assess Financial Information Review significant accounting and reporting issues and assess material finncial estimates and assumptions used Review and approve quarterly financial statements and announcements Review budget and forecasts Review conflicts of interest, interested and related party transactions AC Composition and Effectiveness Review AC charter, annual agenda and attendees Assess AC composition including individual member's performance, qualifications (E.g. financial literacy, skills and experience) an member rotation/succession planning d Risk management and internal controls Assess requirements of SGX listing rule 1207 (10) and Code of Corporate Governance Principle 11 regarding adequacy and effecti of: risk management (e.g. risk profile, risk appetite) and internal controls (e.g. IA and CSA findings and results) veness Review CEO/CFO assurance to Board regarding effectiveness of risk management and internal control External auditors Recommend appointment and re-appointment and evaluation of the external auditors (including review of fees, provision of non-a services, objectivity/independence, review of audit plan) audit Review external auditor's report, findings and progress on management actions (discuss issues with auditor in the absence of Management) Internal auditors Review IA charter (if necessary), approve appointment of IA and review performance Review IA plan (including progress, implementation of Management actions, changes to the plan and/or resource issues) - discus issues with the internal auditor in the absence of Management s Compliance and other responsibilities (If delegated to the AC) Review legal and regulatory matters that may have a material impact on the company Review compliance report from management, and correspondence (if any) from regulatory bodies (with a material impact on the pany) com- Review whistleblowing arrangements and reports as well as irregularities (including fraud) reports Conduct special investigations and perform other activities, as appropriate Reporting Maintain minutes and report to the board Source: Guidebook for ACs, Appendix B1 Recommende ed Timi ing As requ links in document are correct as of Sept 1 2016 kpmg.com.sg kpmg.com.sg/socialmedia kpmg.com/app
+SCH EDULEC MEETI NGS ASSUMING FINANCIAL YEAR-END 31 DECEMBER FEB MAY AUG NOV Assess Financial Information Review significant accounting and reporting issues and assess material finncial estimates and assumptions used Review and approve quarterly financial statements and announcements Review budget and forecasts Review conflicts of interest, interested and related party transactions AC Composition and Effectiveness Review AC charter, annual agenda and attendees Assess AC composition including individual member's performance, qualifications (E.g. financial literacy, skills and experience) and member rotation/succession planning Risk management and internal controls Assess requirements of SGX listing rule 1207 (10) and Code of Corporate Governance Principle 9 regarding adequacy and effectiveness of: risk management (e.g. risk profile, risk appetite) and internal controls (e.g. IA and CSA findings and results) Review CEO and other KMP assurance to Board regarding adequacy and effectiveness of risk management and internal controls External auditors Recommend appointment and re-appointment and evaluation of the external auditors (including review of fees, provision of non-audit services, objectivity/independence, review of audit plan) Review external auditor's report, findings and progress on management actions (discuss issues with auditor in the absence of Management) Review the independence, effectiveness, adequacy of resourcing, scope and results of external audit Internal auditors Review IA charter (if necessary), approve appointment of IA and review performance Review IA plan (including progress, implementation of Management actions, changes to the plan and/or resource issues) - discuss issues with the internal auditor in the absence of Management Review the independence, effectiveness, adequacy of resourcing, scope and results of internal audit Comment on the independence, effectiveness and adequacy of resources of the IA function Compliance and other responsibilities (If delegated to the AC) Review legal and regulatory matters that may have a material impact on the company Review compliance report from management, and correspondence (if any) from regulatory bodies (with a material impact on the company) Review whistleblowing arrangements and reports as well as irregularities (including fraud) reports Conduct special investigations and perform other activities, as appropriate Reporting Maintain minutes and report to the board